sebklaus/profiler/README.md

 >**Note::** This will only disable the output, it will still do it's background listening but will not output it to the browser.

-### jQuery

-Set this option to `FALSE` to not pull in jQuery from within the profiler.
-This is useful if you already have jQuery present on your page requests.
-Set to `TRUE` by default.

-    // config.php
-    'jquery' => TRUE

 ## Usage

 ### Custom Timers